aware88/mcp-pack/README.md

 | `rollback --client <id> [--scope <scope>]` | Restore the most recent backup for the chosen client. |

 Use `node dist/cli.mjs <command> --help` for command-specific flags.
 Replace `node dist/cli.mjs` with `mcp-pack` if installed globally.

+### Included servers

+The default `pack.yaml` includes npm servers only for a smooth first-run.
+Optional examples for pip/go/docker are provided commented out—uncomment as needed.

 ## Safety features
 - **Atomic writes**: All client config updates happen via temporary files that replace the original in one step.